badgedotar/badgedotar/README.md

 When we say "achievements" we mean that you can connect your accounts and create NFTs from awards given to you by that community or provider.
 For example, you can add you Steam account and create a NFT from your Steam achievements.
 In other words, you can mint NFTs from your gaming sessions.

-For this MVP, the only abailable provider is Steam, but we plan to add other kind of providers in the future.
+For this MVP, the only available provider is Steam, but we plan to add other kind of providers in the future.
 This could open the posibility to create NFTs from your achievements in other platforms / activities.

 In order to achieve this, we use appwirte as a backend to manage the interaction between our frontend and our nodes connected to the cardano blockchain.